 Frost forces can lift a foundation upwards dramatically, sometimes by several inches or more, leading to serious frost heaving damage. to a foundation.

-Leaks in plumbing lines that run underneath a concrete slab or through a foundation wall can deposit moisture underneath the foundation and slab.
+Leaks or breaks in plumbing lines that run underneath a concrete slab or through a foundation wall can deposit moisture underneath the foundation and slab.
 This moisture can be from supply lines, waste lines, or even HVAC systems.

 Over time, this moisture can cause the soils underneath the foundation to expand, which will then cause them to push up on the structure above.